LTNSully/crowdplanner/README.md

-# crowdplanner
+# Crowdplanner

-Crowd Planner is a web application that helps users estimate the size of a crowd in a defined area usiing Open Steet Maps.
+Crowd Planner is a web application that helps users estimate the size of a crowd in a defined area using Open Steet Maps.
 The user draws a shape on the map and the application will calculate its surface area.
 It will then calculate the size of a crowd within it based on a chosen density.

 ## 🌍 Features